jjhutchi/NFL-Losers-2021/NFL_losers_pool_2021.md

 ### Table of by week picks
-We can see that Approach 2 has a lower probability on average, with a drastically lower probability of winning in week 4.
+We can see that Approach 3 has a lower probability on average, with a drastically lower probability of winning in week 4, as with Approach 2.
+Something that was overlooked in Approach 1.

 ```r